globalpayments/globalpayments-woocommerce/readme.txt

 4. Click  ‘Create a New App’.
 An app is a set of credentials used to access the API and generate access tokens.

 == Changelog ==
+= 1.14.6 (09/18/25) =
+* Gift card script is visible on checkout page issue
+* Fixed - Payment fields not loading issue
+* Fixed - Google Pay content issue, which was displaying HTML tags

 = 1.14.5 (09/11/25) =
 * Various security remediations